gsingh003/find-best-market-analysis/README.md

 * Where are new coders located?
 * Which locations have the highest concentrations of new coders?
 * How much are they willing to spend on learning?
+* Which country or countries would be the best to spend money on an advertising campaign to generate new subscribers?

 # Understanding the data